lanceman2/quickstream/README.md

 level).

 The intent is to construct a flow stream between blocks.
-The blocks do not necessarily concern themselves with their neighboring blocks; the blocks just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
+The blocks do not necessarily directly concern themselves with their neighboring blocks;
+the blocks just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
 The user may add more structure to that if they need to.
-It's like the other UNIX abstractions like sockets, file streams, and pipes, in that the type of data is of no concern in this quickstream API.
+It's like the other UNIX abstractions like sockets, file streams, and pipes, in that the type of data in the stream is of no concern in this quickstream API.

-The default implementation a "quickstream" program runs as a single process and an on the fly adjustable number of worker threads.
+This implementation a "quickstream" program runs as a single process and an on the fly adjusted number of worker threads.
 The user may restrict the number of worker threads at or below a user specified maximum, which may be zero.
 Having zero worker threads means that the main thread will run the stream flow.
 Having one worker thread means that the one worker thread, only, will run the stream flow; but in that case the main thread will be available for other tasks while the stream is flowing/running.

 ## Terminology

 To a very limited extend we follow de facto standard terms from [GNU radio](https://www.gnuradio.org/).
-We avoided using GNU radio terminology which we found to be confusing.
+We avoided using GNU radio terminology which we found to be confusing and not general enough.

 ### Graph